 The Federal Express Entry System was designed to not only address the labour market shortages that Canada is currently facing but also to help make the Canadian Visa Application process easier for aspiring skilled foreign immigrants.
-It is a point-based program, awarding points to applicants based on criteria such as age, education and work experience, making the selection process more fair and accessible to candidates worldwide.
-The system holds regulars draws from which qualified applicants are selected, through a variety of Federal Economic Immigration programs, and invited to apply for permanent residence.
-What makes this system so appealing is that it speeds up the whole process, meaning that you could be on your way to Canada in as little as 6 months time from your date of application!
+It is a point-based program, awarding points to applicants based on criteria such as age, education, and work experience, making the selection process more fair and accessible to candidates worldwide.

 How Do I Apply Via The Express Entry System?

-The first step is to find out if you meet the minimum requirements, after which you will need to gather all the necessary documentation and information in order to create an online profile.
-Based on the information that you have supplied, you will be entered into a draw pool where you will be scored according to the Comprehensive Ranking System (CRS) out of a possible 1,200 points.
-Applicants with the highest CRS scores will then receive an Application To Apply (ITA) for permanent residence.
+Applicants with the highest CRS scores will then receive an Invitation To Apply (ITA) for permanent residence.
 There are many ways to improve your CRS score in order to improve your chances of success in the application process, ie. the higher your score, the more likely it will be that you will receive an ITA for permanent residence.

 How Do I Apply via the Provincial Nominee Program?

 There are two ways to apply for a provincial nomination: the Non-Express Entry Method and the Express Entry Method.